ServSafe Food Protection Manager Certification

 The ServSafe Food Protection Manager is the highest certification awarded by ServSafe.
 The certificate is earned by passing the ServSafe manager exam.
-The exam focuses on five aspects of food service that can affect the safety of food:
+The exam focuses on six aspects of food service that can affect the safety of food:

 - Foodborne Microorganisms & Allergens